vizzuhq/vizzu-lib/docs/tutorial/events.md

     const bgImage = new Image();
     bgImage.src = "https://vizzuhq.com/images/logo/logo.svg";

-    const vizzuCanvasWidth = event.renderingContext.canvas.width;
+    // Get the dimensions of the chart canvas const vizzuCanvasWidth = event.renderingContext.canvas.width;
     const vizzuCanvasHeight = event.renderingContext.canvas.height;

-    const imageAspectRatio = bgImage.width / bgImage.height;
+    // Calculate the aspect ratios of the image and the canvas const imageAspectRatio = bgImage.width / bgImage.height;
     const canvasAspectRatio = vizzuCanvasWidth / vizzuCanvasHeight;

-    let imageWidth;
+    // Calculate the dimensions and position of the image on the canvas let imageWidth;
     let imageHeight;
     if (imageAspectRatio > canvasAspectRatio) {